aeternity/aeternity/docs/hyperchains.md

 npm run dev init hc_test
 ```

-TODO: get rid of unused options and set proper names for others

 This command creates an `init.yaml` file in the root of your `hc_test` directory.
 It contains parameters
 and settings for your hyperchain.
 It looks like:
 ```yaml